TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/DefinitionLists.rst

 .. include:: /Includes.rst.txt
 .. highlight:: rst
+.. index:: reST; Definition lists
 .. _Styled-Definition-Lists:

 ================
-Definition Lists
+Definition lists
 ================

-List Style "dl-parameters"
+List style "dl-parameters"
 ==========================

 This list style is used in TYPO3 documentation to style the explanation